Pinocchio (2022 live-action film soundtrack)

 Pinocchio (Original Soundtrack) is the soundtrack to the 2022 Disney film Pinocchio, a live-action remake of Walt Disney's 1940 animated film of the same name, which is itself based on the 1883 Italian book The Adventures of Pinocchio by Carlo Collodi, the film is directed by Robert Zemeckis, and starred Tom Hanks, Cynthia Erivo and Luke Evans with Benjamin Evan Ainsworth (as the title character), Joseph Gordon-Levitt, Keegan-Michael Key and Lorraine Bracco in voice roles.
-The musical score is composed by Alan Silvestri, who regularly collaborated in all of Zemeckis' films.
+The musical score was composed by Alan Silvestri, who regularly collaborated in all of Zemeckis' films, and was recorded at the Abbey Road Studios, London.
 Besides producing the score, Silvestri also wrote new songs for the film, with songwriter-producer Glen Ballard, while the songs from the original counterpart were also featured in the album.
-Walt Disney Records released the soundtrack album on September 6, 2022.
+Walt Disney Records released the soundtrack album on September 8, 2022.

 Background

 In December 2020, regular Zemeckis collaborator Alan Silvestri was announced to score for the film.
 He also wrote the original songs for the film, with songwriter Glen Ballard.
 Both Ballard and Silvestri, had connected with the original 1940 film as viewers, and being a classic film in the Disney era, they were skeptic on treating the modern adaptation's music, but had faith on Zemeckis' vision and motivation.
 Ballard had also opined that "The whole Disney model is you use songs to help to tell the story.
 We had a great director who wanted songs to help to tell the story.
 It wasn’t really a musical, but a lot of the movies that Disney has made over the years are not really musicals.
 They are kind of musicals, but they’re not really musicals.
 So, I feel like that’s what “Pinocchio” is."